Non-loose torus knots: Background and preliminary observations

 \begin{proof} Notice that $(S_\infty, \xi)$ is a standard neighborhood of a Legendrian knot $L$.
 Now inside $S_\infty$ we can stabilize $L$.
 Let $N_\pm$ be the standard neighborhood of $S_\pm(L)$ in $S_\infty$.
-Notice that the contact structure on $S_\infty\setminus N_\pm$ is a basic slice and the sign of the basic slice depends on the sign of the stabilization.
-This establishes the lemma for $m-n=1$, in general the lemma follows by further stabilizing $L$. \end{proof}
+Notice that the dividing curves on $N_\pm$ have slope $m-1$.
+Thus, $S_\infty\setminus N_\pm$ is $T^2\times [0,1]$ with dividing curves of slope $m-1$ on one boundary component and dividing curves of slope $m$ on the other.
+In other words, $S_\infty\setminus N_\pm$ is a basic slice.
+Recall, there are exactly $2$ basic slices, and since there were two possible stabilizations of $L$, one of those stabilizations gives one of the basic slices and the other gives the other basic slice.
+This establishes the lemma for $m-n=1$; in general, the lemma follows by further stabilizing $L$. \end{proof}